oktadev/okta-blog/_source/_posts/2022-04-19-jhipster-digital-ocean.md

 ## Secure web traffic with HTTPS

 As the gateway service acts as the application front-end, in the k8s descriptors it is defined as a `LoadBalancer` service type.
 This exposes the service externally using the cloud provider's load balancer.
-DigitalOcean Load Balancers are a fully-managed, highly available network load balancing service.
-Load balancers distribute traffic to groups of Droplets, which decouples the overall health of a backend service from the health of a single server to ensure that your services stay online.
+DigitalOcean load balancers are a fully-managed, highly available network load balancing service.
+Load balancers distribute traffic to groups of droplets, which decouples the overall health of a backend service from the health of a single server to ensure that your services stay online.

-A standard practice is to secure web traffic to your application with HTTPs.
-For the traffic encryption you need a TLS (SSL) cerificate.
-DigitalOcean also provides automatic certificate creation and renewal if you manage your domain with DigitalOcean DNS, which is free.
+The standard practice is to secure web traffic to your application with HTTPs.
+For traffic encryption, you need a TLS (SSL) certificate.
+DigitalOcean also provides automatic certificate creation and renewal if you manage your domain with DigitalOcean's DNS, which is free.
 But domain registration is not provided.
-To use DigitalOcean DNS, you need to register a domain name with a registrar and update your domain's NS records to point to DigitalOcean's name servers.
+To use DigitalOcean's DNS, you need to register a domain name with a registrar and update your domain's NS records to point to DigitalOcean's name servers.

-Then, for the chosen configuration in this post, DigitalOcean managed domain and certificate, you must [delegate the domain](https://docs.digitalocean.com/tutorials/dns-registrars/), updating NS records in the registrar.
+Then, for using DigitalOcean's managed domain and certificate, you must [delegate the domain](https://docs.digitalocean.com/tutorials/dns-registrars/), updating NS records in the registrar.

 **IMPORTANT NOTE**: Before changing the registrar NS records (the nameservers), add your domain to DigitalOcean, to minimize service disruptions.